anthonyweidai/circle_extractor/README.md

 The repository includes the codes to extract circle objects on the image by a rectangle.
 It is used in the following paper:

-[**HierAttn: Effectively Learn Representations from Stage Attention and Branch Attention for Skin Lesions Diagnosis**]() Wei Dai, Rui Liu, Tianyi Wu, Min Wang, Jun Liu
+[**HierAttn: Effectively Learn Representations from Stage Attention and Branch Attention for Skin Lesions Diagnosis**]() Wei Dai, Rui Liu, Tianyi Wu, Min Wang, Jianqin Yin, Jun Liu

 In arxiv, 2022.

 The image is processed by transforming into grey scale, binarization, and cropping.